redis/redis-doc/topics/cluster-spec.md

-NOTE: while currently configuration updates via ping / pong and UPDATE share the same code path, there is a functional overlap between the two in the way they update a configuration of a node with stale informations.
+NOTE: while currently configuration updates via ping / pong and UPDATE share the same code path, there is a functional overlap between the two in the way they update a configuration of a node with stale information.
 However the two mechanisms are both useful because ping / pong messages after some time are able to populate the hash slots routing table of a new node, while UPDATE messages are only sent when an old configuration is detected, and only